gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/manual/assembly_instructions/step15.md

 :heavy_exclamation_mark: X axis cables are not visible in these figures and will not be visible in the following ones

-1. Remove the 2x M3x10 screws from the left of the RAMBo mini PCB as highlighted in figure 15.1.
+1. Remove the 2x M3x10 screws from the left of the Einsy RAMBo PCB as highlighted in figure 15.1.
 Remove corresponding M3 nuts on back as well
 1. Insert rambo_base_upper_mount on top and rambo_base_lower_mount on bottom of the cover as seen in figure 15.2
 1. Screw carefully 2x M3x12 in holes as highlighted in figure 15.3<br>
    :warning: do not reuse M3x10 screws previously removed